wmin401/james/README.md

 # wmin401.github.io/james/
-# I would like to share all of my things here.
+Above address is my blog address.
+I will decorate it soon and share all of technical information here.